huggingface/datasets/README.md

 `🤗Datasets` currently provides access to ~100 NLP datasets and ~10 evaluation metrics and is designed to let the community easily add and share new datasets and evaluation metrics.
 You can browse the full set of datasets with the [live datasets viewer](https://huggingface.co/datasets/viewer).

 `🤗Datasets` originated from a fork of the awesome [`TensorFlow Datasets`](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library.
-More details on the differences between `datasets` and `tfds` can be found in the section [Main differences between `🤗Datasets` and `tfds`](#main-differences-between-datasets-and-tfds).
+More details on the differences between `🤗Datasets` and `tfds` can be found in the section [Main differences between `🤗Datasets` and `tfds`](#main-differences-between-datasets-and-tfds).

 # Contributors